WOGRA-AG/os4ml-docs/docs/introduction.md

 Based on a databag, you can define a problem to be solved by specifying one or more output columns to be predicted.
 In the petfinder dataset example, you would typically want to predict the 'AdoptionSpeed' column.

+[Here][databag examples] you can find more examples that illustrate how to model your machine learning problem using the multimodal approach.

 ## Solver
 A Solver is an abstraction of an AI algorithm that can solve a specific problem, by training an AI model on data from a Databag to predict the specified columns.
 To explore available solvers, check out [this list][solvers].